Skip to main content

 Who performs this procedure?

-At Foot Foundation, our qualified podiatrist will perform nail surgery of the toenails.
+At Foot Foundation, our qualified podiatrist will perform nail surgical treatment of the toenails.

 If fingernail removal is required (which is much less likely), you will be referred to your GP or a specialist to have this procedure performed.